-TEPCO executive Junichi Matsumoto says the release began Thursday with the least radioactive water to ensure safety.
-After samples are analyzed in final testing, the water is sent through a thin black pipe to a coastal area where it is diluted with hundreds of times its volume in seawater.
+TEPCO executive Junichi Matsumoto says the release will begin with the least radioactive water to ensure safety.
+After samples are analyzed in final testing, the water will be transported through a thin black pipe to a coastal area where it will be diluted with hundreds of times its volume of seawater.

 The company plans to release 31,200 tons of treated water by the end of March 2024, which would empty only 10 tanks because of the continued production of wastewater at the plant.
 The pace will later pick up.

 Fukushima’s badly hit fisheries, tourism and economy are still recovering from the disaster.
 Fisheries groups worry about a further damage to the reputation of their seafood.
 Fukushima’s current catch is only about one-fifth its pre-disaster level due to a decline in the fishing population and smaller catch sizes.